MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    mkdir -p /usr/sap
    ```

-1. In the Cloud Shell pane, in the SSH session to az12001a-vm0, display the ids of logical volumes by running:
+1. Display the ids of logical volumes by running:

    ```cli
    blkid